UK Shortage Occupation List 2023 : Check Latest Jobs List

 The Short Occupation List is a list of skilled occupations that the UK job market is unable to adequately fill.
 If companies are unable to acquire the skills needed to fulfill a role within their workforce, they may consider sponsoring someone with relevant skills under the skilled worker route.

-How do I apply for shortage occupation list UK?
+How do I apply for the shortage occupation list in the UK?

 • If you wish to enter the UK for ‘shortage occupation list’ work you must apply for what is called a Tier 2 general work visa.